-Effectively does an UP followed by a 2.
-(Both NX and BK operate by performing a 10 followed by an appropriate number, i.e. There won't be an extra tail above the new current expression, as there would be if NX operated by performing an UP followed by a 2.) thereby making the current expression be the next expression.
-Generates an error if the current expression is the last in a list.
-(However, !NX one described below will handle this case.)
+Effectively does an UP followed by a (Both NX and BK operate by 2, 10 followed by performing a an appropriate number, i.e. There won't be an extra tail above the new current expression, as there would be if NX operated by performing an UP followed by a 2.) thereby making the current expression be the next Generates an error if expression. the current expression is the last one in a list.
+(However, !NX described below will handle this case.)